loum/nparcel/doc/source/interfaces/ondelivery_trigger.rst

 ---------------------------------

-Parcels that are pending delivery to an Alternate Delivery Point present in the Toll Parcel Portal as:
+Parcels that are pending delivery to an Alternate Delivery Point present in the Toll Outlet Portal as:

 * not being picked up (``jobitem.pickup_ts`` is ``NULL``)